 More webisodes are currently in production.
 Check back soon to see how the series evolves through 2017.

 In-market digital media support for the Press On campaign includes static banners as well as rich media placements on popular industry websites.
 These expanding units deliver messaging and a teaser video for the series, then direct viewers to Kodak’s graphic communications page, where they can watch full webisodes and access related content.

 The campaign generated a significant rise in print services interest as seen in double the average page views on print services division homepage on Kodak.com and a campaign click thru rate 12x the B2B industry benchmark.

-67,000 website visits led to printers learning more about Press On and Kodak offerings in this space.
+67,000 website visits across the first couple webisodes led to printers learning more about Press On and Kodak offerings in this space.

-These results along with the 7,500 video views among the niche B2B printing target created a much needed excitement and optimism across the Kodak sales team, marketing team and executive team.
+These results along with the 7,500 video views among the niche B2B printing target in the programs infancy created a much needed excitement and optimism across the Kodak sales team, marketing team and executive team.